opencv/opencv/doc/tutorials/dnn/dnn_yolo/dnn_yolo.markdown

 - --mean: Mean normalization value (e.g., 0.0 for no mean normalization).
 - --scale: Scale factor for input normalization (e.g., 1.0).
 - --yolo: YOLO model version (e.g., YOLOv3, YOLOv4, etc.).
-- --padvalue: Padding value used in preprocessing (e.g., 114.0).
+- --padvalue: Padding value used in pre-processing (e.g., 114.0).
 - --paddingmode: Method for handling image resizing and padding.
 Options: 0 (resize without extra processing), 1 (crop after resize), 2 (resize with aspect ratio preservation).
 - --backend: Selection of computation backend (0 for automatic, 1 for Halide, 2 for OpenVINO, etc.).
 - --target: Selection of target computation device (0 for CPU, 1 for OpenCL, etc.).
 - --device: Camera device number (0 for default camera).
-If --input is not provided camera with index 0 will used by default.
+If `--input` is not provided camera with index 0 will used by default.

-Here `mean`, `scale`, `padvalue`, `paddingmode` should exactly match those that we dicussed in preprocessing section in oder for the model to match result in PyTorch
+Here `mean`, `scale`, `padvalue`, `paddingmode` should exactly match those that we discussed in pre-processing section in order for the model to match result in PyTorch

 ### Building a Custom Pipeline

 Sometimes there is a need to make some custom adjustments in the inference pipeline.
-With OpenCV's framework this is also quite easy to achieve.
-Below we will outline simple starter pipeline that does the same thing as CLI cammand.
+With OpenCV DNN module this is also quite easy to achieve.
+Below we will outline simple starter pipeline that does the same thing as CLI command.
 You can adjust it according to your needs.

 - Import required libraries